seacen/Compulsorinese/getting-started.md

 ### `>>` and `<<`

 This are what in Compulsorinese called a _Higher Priority Symbol_ and a _Lower Priority Symbol_.

-They convey one meaning in common, that is the field which has got one of these symbols in _Required_ column is required, but can be optional if the fields on the symbol's right are present.
+They convey one meaning in common, that is the field which has got one of these symbols in _Required_ column is required in an API request, but can be optional if the fields on the symbol's right are present.

+The major difference between them, can be seen from their names, is the priority relationship they indicate.